 Every year, when the days get shorter, I get excited for Christmas.
 The Christmas Market in Frankfurt is one of the highlights of this season, and I can’t wait to get out and have a cup of hot Glühwein.

 Usually, the month of December means meet-ups with friends and co-workers at the Christmas Market.
 Plus, we like to go by ourselves a few times, just to enjoy the lights and look at the various handicrafts.

 Even though we’ve lived in Frankfurt for a few years already, we discover new things every time we go.
-Last winter, for example, I found out that you can get amazing grilled salmon at the market.
-We have also discovered some of the smaller markets, which are all worth visiting.
+One winter, for example, I found out that you can get amazing grilled salmon at the market.
+We have also discovered some of the smaller Christmas markets in Frankfurt, which are all worth visiting.